-These are rabbits, guinea pigs, hamsters, rats and mice.
+The ugly secret of the beauty industry is that animals have chemicals forced down their throats, dripped into their eyes, or smeared onto their skin to test their safety for use in cosmetics.
+Rabbits, guinea pigs, hamsters, rats and mice are used in this way.
 While dogs and monkeys are never used to test cosmetics anywhere in the world, they are used to test other types of chemicals.

 Producing cosmetics without animal suffering is simple—there is no excuse for companies to continue testing cosmetics on animals.
 All they need to do is use combinations of the thousands of existing cosmetic chemicals already established as safe, combined with available non-animal test methods.

-#BeCrueltyFree is the leading global campaign to end animal testing for cosmetics backed by 11 million members globally.
+#BeCrueltyFree is the leading global campaign to end animal testing for cosmetics backed by 11 million members.
 HSI launched the global #BeCrueltyFree campaign in 2012 to create the political will and consumer pressure to ban cosmetics animal testing wherever it takes place in the world.

-The #BeCrueltyFree Australia campaign is a partnership between HSI and Humane Research Australia.
+The #BeCrueltyFree Australia campaign is a partnership between HSI and Humane Research Australia which helped bring about a ban on new animal tested cosmetics in Australia.

 An overwhelming majority of 85% of Australians oppose cosmetics testing on animals and 81% support a national ban on the sale of animal-tested cosmetics according to the 2013 Nexus Research Poll.